pingidentity/pingdirectory-go-client/configurationapi/docs/LogPublisherListResponseResourcesInner.md

 `func (o *LogPublisherListResponseResourcesInner) HasIncludeQueryResponse() bool`

 HasIncludeQueryResponse returns a boolean if a field has been set.

+### GetIncludeQueryPermutations

+`func (o *LogPublisherListResponseResourcesInner) GetIncludeQueryPermutations() bool`

+GetIncludeQueryPermutations returns the IncludeQueryPermutations field if non-nil, zero value otherwise.

+### GetIncludeQueryPermutationsOk

+`func (o *LogPublisherListResponseResourcesInner) GetIncludeQueryPermutationsOk() (*bool, bool)`

+GetIncludeQueryPermutationsOk returns a tuple with the IncludeQueryPermutations field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeQueryPermutations

+`func (o *LogPublisherListResponseResourcesInner) SetIncludeQueryPermutations(v bool)`

+SetIncludeQueryPermutations sets IncludeQueryPermutations field to given value.

+### HasIncludeQueryPermutations

+`func (o *LogPublisherListResponseResourcesInner) HasIncludeQueryPermutations() bool`

+HasIncludeQueryPermutations returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)